Jeff Harnar: Critical reception

 Reviewer Stephen Holden commented that while Harnar fit the mold of Robert Morse, the dearth of Broadway musical comedy roles led to Harnar's emulating Michael Feinstein instead.
 In 1991, Holden observed Harnar's evolution from an overly emotive performance style to a more controlled manner with both comic and lyrical strengths.
 When Harnar performed Vincente Minnelli's songs, Holden perceived Harnar's pop baritone as a "hybrid between Larry Kert and Johnny Mathis".
 In 2008, Holden added that Harnar and Cole Porter were a "perfect fit", while Harnar's earlier performance of Cy Coleman's songbook showed their stylistic differences.
 In Harnar's 2013 show, Holden identified a tone of self-lacerating critique and a style of humor that was "lightly dusted with arsenic", versus Harnar's more chipper manner in decades past.
 Holden noted that Harnar's 2014 performance with KT Sullivan subverted gender roles, bending familiar songs to "reflect the era of same-sex marriage, gender fluidity and the dissolution of traditional roles".

 Regarding Harnar's performance of Sammy Cahn's songbook, Liza Minnelli reportedly said “I wish Sammy could have heard this; he would have loved it.
 I certainly did.”

 Awards

 Harnar has won MAC Awards (Manhattan Association of Cabarets) for best male vocalist, major male artist, celebrity artist, outstanding revue, major recording, and best director.
 He received Bistro Awards for best newcomer, best male vocalist, outstanding show, outstanding revue, and best director.

 Harnar has won five BroadwayWorld Cabaret Awards as a performer and two as a director.
-He was awarded the Mabel Mercer Foundation Mabel Mercer Award in 2022, received the Donald F. Smith Award in 2015, and received the Noel Coward Cabaret Award in 2012.
+He was awarded the Mabel Mercer Foundation Mabel Mercer Award in 2022, received the Donald F. Smith Award in 2015, and received the Noël Coward Cabaret Award in 2012.
 He became the National Honoree of the Chicago Cabaret Professionals in 2022.